jumiverse/jumiverse.github.io/preview/2023-02-05-no-mail-experiment.md

 ---
 layout: post
-title: Curiosity experiments...what if I start the day without checking e-mail?
+title: Curiosity experiments...what if I grant myself 3 wishes each day for one week?
-summary: One week of starting the day without checking e-mail or other notifications for one hour.
+summary: One week of starting the day with 3 wishes and granting them myself.
 lang: en
 tags: jumlearn
 ---